231007NHasegawa/Directionality_zooid_miniaturization/README.md

-# Directionality of Zooid Miniaturization in Colonial Ascidians
+# Spatial competition drives directional zooid miniaturization in colonial stolidobranch ascidians

 ## Overview
 Colonial animals, such as ascidians, bryozoans, and corals, consist of modules known as zooids.